By Ohio.org Staff

 *According to legend, in 1880 Frank Lawhead was in his train when another train coming caused a head-on collision.

 Licking County Jail in Newark

-This historic spot offers ghost hunts and historic tours of the building.
-During your visit, see if you can hear any disembodied voices calling out.
+This historic spot has offered ghost hunts and historic tours of the building.
+See if you can hear any disembodied voices calling out.
 It might be one of the three sheriffs or 19 inmates who met untimely demises at the jail.

 The Ohio State Reformatory in Mansfield

-One of Ohio’s most haunted treasures is tucked away in Mansfield.
+One of Ohio's most haunted treasures is tucked away in Mansfield.
 The Ohio State Reformatory once served as a state prison where it housed more than 150,000 inmates throughout its time.
 The prison is famous for being the backdrop setting for the movie, "The Shawshank Redemption."
-You can take a a self-guided tour of the prison and learn about its history and all the supernatural hiding behind its door or check out one of the limited guided tours.
+Throughout October, you can also check out their haunted experience with Escape from Blood Prison.

 South Bass Island Lighthouse in Put-in-Bay

 A favorite Ohio vacation spot has its fair share of eeriness and mystery.
 Reports of creepy footsteps, slamming doors and unexplained noises coming from the lighthouse may have come from a century-old mystery.
 During the smallpox epidemic, the story of Samuel Anderson's death was ruled a suicide after falling, jumping – or being pushed – off a cliff by the lighthouse.
 While the lighthouse is currently closed, you can walk the grounds.

 On the hill overlooking Ohio University sits The Ridges.
 Several of the buildings are under renovation or have been finished, like the Kennedy Museum of Art.
 But the site was originally the Athens Asylum for the Insane.
 You'll get an eerie feeling just walking around.
 For more spooky encounters, check out several nature trails in the area -- like the one that leads you to the Ridges Cemetery.